sdmr502/Automated-Environment-Control-System/README.md

-Project is now rewritten in C# and the database migrated to MSSQL.
+Project is being rewritten in C# and the database migrated to MSSQL.

 v3 is the last version and implemented an ML API to set the relays as required to adjust the environment.